Chapter 4 : A Perpetual Mess

 Professor Ringleward collected Bea, Albus, and Scorpius' wands.
 They stood before him in varying degrees of sulk and slouch as he conjured buckets and brushes from the closet and filled the rusty tin tubs with soapy water.

 Scorpius picked up a brush, dropping it with a yelp when a family of spiders crawled out.
 His face twisted in horror.
 "You've got to be kidding me."

 In the room's silence, Bea took initiative and shuffled Albus toward the gunk, lugging a bucket behind her.
 She pointed at Scorpius, who was holding the brush at arms' length.
-"Bet he's never got his hands wrinkly in his life—doesn't even know which end is up."
+“Doesn't even know which end is up."

-"I know," grinned Bea.
-She had helped Uncle George design it.
+"I know.”
+Bea grinned.
+She had helped Uncle George make it.

 She high-brush-fived Albus and got to work, humming a bright as sunshine tune.
 It had been proven that productivity increased threefold with song, though sometimes all you got were deer and bluebirds.